Siam Park (Tenerife): Rides

+Additional Services

+Siam Park implements a variety of safety measures to ensure guest well-being.
+The park operates a full-time team of lifeguards and has an on-site medical facility available throughout the day.
+Routine maintenance and safety inspections are conducted regularly across attractions, including water slides and pools.

+For younger visitors, the park features Sawasdee, a dedicated area designed specifically for children.
+This section replicates some of the larger park’s attractions in a smaller, age-appropriate format, allowing children to enjoy water play in a supervised, themed environment.

 Technical information

 The park is built on a hill, which permits the slides to follow the park's terrain similar to terrain roller coasters.
 Hence, they lack the prominent support structure present in most water slides.

 The park's water is heated to 25 C. Kiessling calls Siam Park the "first air conditioned outdoor aquatic park in the world".

 To conserve the island's water, Siam Park has a desalination plant on site, which desalinates 700 m3 of sea water per day.
 After the water is used in the rides, the park recycles the water by using it to water the park's plants.
 In addition, Siam Park has the first natural gas plant in the Canary Islands.